kalafut/imohash/README.md

 Small files are more likely to collide on size than large ones.
 They're also probably more likely to change is subtle ways that sampling will miss (e.g. editing a large text file).
-For this reason, imohash will simply hash the entire file is it is less than 128K.
+For this reason, imohash will simply hash the entire file if it is less than 128K.
 This parameter is also configurable.

 ## Performance
 The standard hash performance metrics make no sense for imohash since it's only reading a limited set of the data.
-That said, the real-world performance as is very good.
+That said, the real-world performance is very good.
 If you are working with large files and/or a slow network, expect huge speedups. (**spoiler**: reading 48K is quicker than reading 500MB.)